Estimated reading time: 4 minutes

-Although Samhain appears to revolve around death and darkness, it is also a time of renewal and new beginnings.
-After all, it is a celebration that is tied to the rhythm of nature.
-It signals the end of the growing season when vegetables are harvested, and vegetation dies.
-And the cold air pushes life back underground.
+Although to some Samhain appears to revolve around death and darkness, it is also a time of renewal and new beginnings.
+After all, it is a celebration that is tied to the rhythm of nature signaling the end of the growing season when vegetables are harvested, vegetation dies and the cold air pushes life back underground.
 This is a time to celebrate the end of the old year and prepare for the beginning of the new one.
 The dark half of the year signals rest and relaxation, a time to reflect on the past and plan for the future.

 Just like a plant that lies dormant and cocooned in the ground, resting and preparing to blossom when the time is right, we also need to rest and prepare.
 Light is born from darkness, and nature’s rhythm shows us we need both to survive.
 Samhain is a meeting point of opposites, light, and dark, life and death, fear, and hope.
 Below we have listed some of our favorite ways to celebrate to allow anyone to join in:

 Celebrate the lives of your ancestors and loved ones by making an ancestor’s altar.
 You can choose to make this as large or as small as you like.
 Start by deciding where to put your altar, then cleanse that area with sound or a smoke cleansing stick.
 Next, add an altar cloth, to help welcome your ancestors.
 Gather together photographs, heirlooms, and any other mementos of your loved ones, before finally arranging them all on your altar along with some candles and any other decorations that you want to include.